Most interesting landmarks of Polynesia

 Other archaeological landmarks

 - Ha’amonga ‘a Maui (Trilithon) – Tonga, Tongatapu.
 Amazing megalith – a trilithon of three limestone slabs, located in the second capital of Tonga (established around the 10th century AD).
 Each stone weighs some 20 tons and is some 6 m high.
-Built in the beginning of the 13th century, possibly as a royal gateway.
+Constructed in the beginning of the 13th century, possibly as a royal gateway.
 Nearby is large upright stone slab – Maka Fa’akinanga – a legendary throne of the king.

 - Langi in Lapahi – Tonga, Tongatapu.
 Burial mounds in the first capital of Tonga – Lapahi (Mu’a), where are buried the kings of Tu’i Tonga dynasty.
 Lapahi served as a capital in the 12th – 16th centuries and for several centuries more – a spiritual center of Tonga.
 The town contains some 28 royal burial mounds – platforms (pyramids) which are covered with enormous, rectangular coral slabs.
 These coral slabs fit together very well.
-One of the best preserved langi is Paepae-o-Tele’a.
+One of the best-preserved langi is Paepae-o-Tele’a.

 - Te Ruara observatory – French Polynesia, Tuamotu – Gambier, Mangareva.
 Ancient observatory.
 In Mangareva are several observatories, unique in Polynesia.
-Consists of mountaintop observation post with benchmarks (place between two stones), which shows the location, where the sun rises or sets in winter and summer solstice.
+Consists of mountaintop observation post with benchmarks (a place between two stones), which shows the location, where the sun rises or sets in winter and summer solstice.
 This particular observatory is well suited for winter solstice.

 - Art Deco architecture in Napier – New Zealand, Hawke’s Bay.
 The town at Hawke’s Bay was destroyed by earthquake in 1931 and rebuilt in the architectonic style of the time.
 Thus Napier represents one of the best Art Deco architecture complexes worldwide.